libbyshoop/runestone/source/classactivities/functions2.rst

 Try this:
 ^^^^^^^^^

-Add the code below to the file from before.
-Try to predict what values will be printed before running the script.
-Check your work by running the script.
+Add the code below in the activecode area.
+Try to predict what values will be printed before running the program.
+Check your work by running the program.

 .. sourcecode:: python

-    #these 3 variables are 'global' in this script
+    #these 3 variables are 'global' in this program
     a = 6
     b = 15
     c = 25